davidpattaguan/gsquared-ecommerce/readme.md

    ```bash
    npm install
    ```
+3. Create a `.env` file and add your sensitive data ().
-3. Start the development server:
+4. Start the development server:
    ```bash
    npm start
    ```